jbarnes850/acp-evals/README.md

 │   ├── tests/                       # Comprehensive test suite
 │   ├── examples/                    # Usage examples (13 files)
 │   └── docs/                        # Architecture & setup guides
-└── internal-docs/                   # Development planning
 ```

 ## Contributing

-We welcome contributions!
 The framework is designed for extensibility:

 - **New Evaluators**: Add custom evaluation logic in `evaluators/`
 - **Provider Support**: Extend `providers/` for new LLM providers